Mythli/hack-your-brain-with-bash/README.md

 - Customize with `hack edit` to block any app or site.
 - Comes with over 50,000 distracting domain names which you can use
 - Comes with 3 challenge types: Mantra completion, Math and physical exercises.
-- Modify challenges and rewards to fit your goals.
+- Hack challenges and rewards to fit your goals.
+The sky is the limit.

 "Habits are the compound interest of self-improvement." – James Clear